ShadenSmith/splatt/README.md

 signatures.

-SPLATTlab: Octave/Matlab API
+Octave/Matlab API
 ----------------------------
-SPLATT also provides an API callable from Octave and Matlab that mimics the C API (SPLATTlab).
+SPLATT also provides an API callable from Octave and Matlab that wraps the C API.
 To compile the interface just enter the `mex/` directory from either Octave or Matlab and call `make`.

     >> cd mex
     >> make